 Figure 8: Theme Font changed

-- Open the Create New Theme Fonts dialog box again to see the changed fonts, as shown in Figure 9.
+- Summon the Create New Theme Fonts dialog box again to see the changed fonts, as shown in Figure 9 (compare with Figure 6).

 Figure 9: Changed Theme Fonts